Baro, a brief biography

 In 1991 4/5 of La Sintesi reunited giving life to Fratelli Brothers, a cover band that, with about 300 dates over a decade, will absorb all the musical energy of its members.
 In this time, Baro no longer works on his own material, until technology allows him to set up a new studio.
 To get to know the new workflow, he decided to try to serve justice to "Lucillo & Giada" and, in parallel, he resumed the interrupted projects with the aim of realizing the third album, first of this "new mature course".

-In the following years Baro tries to improve his production skill and his youth works become a sort of open construction site.
+In the following years Baro tries to improve his self-production and his early works become a sort of open construction site.

-He alternates the support for La Sintesi reunion and Marygold projects, with bassist role in their acclaimed second work "One Light Year" which will be released in 2017.
+He alternates the support for the reunion of La Sintesi with Marygold projects, playin' bass in their second album “One Light Year” which will be released in 2017.
+Shortly after he'll give way to their historic bassist, Marco Adami.

-He resumes songwriting for a fourth album which, he declares, is compositively completed and recorded but does not yet have a theme to inspire the lyrics.
+He resumes the composition for a fourth album which, he declares, is compositionally completed and recorded but does not yet have a theme to inspire the lyrics.